WICG/file-handling/explainer.md

 `name` is the name of the file handler, as defined in the web app manifest.
 If the user selects files files with different handlers (e.g. a CSV and SVG file, in the case of Graphr), one LaunchEvent will be fired for each handler (though a handler could receive multiple files).

 A [FileSystemFileHandle](https://github.com/WICG/native-file-system/blob/master/EXPLAINER.md) allows reading and writing the file.
-(An earlier proposed API for file reading and writing was [FileEntry](https://www.w3.org/TR/2012/WD-file-system-api-20120417/#the-fileentry-interface) but work on that proposal has discontinued.).

 ### Launch Events